 Job interviews are nerve-wracking at the best of times, never mind when you have absolutely no idea where to start when preparing for one.
 Even the most experienced can mess up an interview, but there are things that can help you succeed.
+Read below my top tips for succeeding in a job interview.

 Go in to the interview having done extensive research on the company, the role and the industry.
 This will ensure that you are prepared if they ask you any questions you weren’t expecting, or if you get an opportunity to show off.
 If you’ve ever heard the phrase “know your audience” it’s particularly important in interviews.